IESE Business School

 IESE Business School is the graduate business school of the University of Navarra.
 It was established in Barcelona in 1958 by Opus Dei.
-From 1963, in collaboration with Harvard Business School, it offers a two-year Master of Business Administration degree, an executive MBA, and executive education courses.
+From 1963, in collaboration with Harvard Business School it offers a two-year Master of Business Administration degree.
+It also offers two Executive MBAs, and master´s degrees (Master in Management and Master in Finance) and executive education courses.
 It has other campuses in Madrid, Munich, New York City, and São Paulo.

+As of 2026, IESE Business School has more than 60,000 alumni worldwide from different countries.
+It has been recognised by EQUIS, AACSB, and ANECA.

 History

-The Instituto de Estudios Superiores de la Empresa (IESE) was created by Opus Dei in 1958.
-The first name of IESE was Centro de Estudios de la Empresa, then Escuela de Directores del Instituto de Estudios Superiores de la Empresa (IESE) and finally IESE Business School.

-Antonio Valero Vicente, commissioned by Jose María Escriva de Balaguer, was its main promoter and first dean.
+Antonio Valero Vicente, commissioned by Jose María Escriva de Balaguer, was IESE´s main promoter and first dean.
 The founder of Opus Dei had listened to businessmen from Madrid, the Basque Country and Catalonia who, led by the Madrid naval engineer Alejandro Crespo Calabria, had expressed their concern and desire for the education and training of business leaders with a Christian vision.
 Valero visited the École des Administrations des Affaires de Lille, run by an MBA from Harvard Business School (HBS), to get advice on the pedagogical model, the case method.

 IESE launched its first training project for entrepreneurs during the 1958-59 academic year.
 The first program, called Programa de Alta Dirección de Empresas (PADE), was aimed at business leaders with a decade of experience in senior management.
-The first classes were held at the Hotel del Parque in Sant Andreu de Llavaneres.
-The following academic programmes were Programa de Dirección de Empresas (PDE) 1959–1960, and Programa de Desarrollo para Alta Dirección de Empresas (PDADE, later known as PDG) in 1961.
+The following academic programs were Programa de Dirección de Empresas (PDE) 1959–1960, and Programa de Desarrollo para Alta Dirección de Empresas (PDADE, later known as PDG) in 1961.
 In 1963, after consulting professors Ralph M. Hower and Steve Fuller, the Harvard-IESE Committee was set up, and IESE launched the Master in Business Administration and Economics (MED) in 1964.
 It was the first time the term "master's" was used in Europe; it later took on the standardized name of MBA.